CoolistKovbel/glowing-palm-tree/README.md

-# Phenuop
+# Defenmarket

-This is going to be a small applicatoin where a customer will be able to create an account and use their nft or account to interact with our site.
+This is going to be a small marting website allowing users to submit their marketing request and others to accept and get paid.

-This is a little online store a quick spot for your conveient needs.